lambdaisland/clj.native-image/README.md

 # clj.native-image

+Fork of clj.native-image that we use at Lambda Island.
+Has a few more command line options and uses `clojure.tools.cli` for more predictable command line parsing.

+It is not 100% compatible with the upstream version, since it requires separating the native-image arguments from the rest with `--`, see the example below.

 Build [GraalVM](https://www.graalvm.org) native images using [Clojure Deps and CLI tools](https://clojure.org/guides/deps_and_cli).

 This should be useful for creating lightweight, native CLI executables using Clojure and `deps.edn`.